hardekbc/mentor-release/autograder/solutions/README.md

-Please the assignment solutions in this directory with the appropriate naming convention.
+Place the assignment solutions in this directory with the appropriate naming convention.